Visit With Respect

 - Act respectfully at all times, but particularly at important sites and burial grounds.

-- Don’t remove pottery or other artifacts you may find — this is a violation of federal law.
+- Do not touch or remove pottery or other artifacts you may find — this is a violation of federal law.
 (Watch: Voices of Bears Ears — The Archaeologists)

 - You are a guest on the reservation and allowed on site with the permission.
 Act accordingly.